awslabs/aws-servicebroker/docs/install_prereqs.md

 }
 ```

 The role/user used for provisioning requires additional permissions for provisioning, binding and deprovisioning ServiceInstances.
-By default this is the same user/role as the broker role, so can be added to that.
+By default this is the same user/role as the broker role, so can be added to that, or can be applied to a separate role, see [Managing Resources Via Assumed Role](/docs/README.md#managing-resources-via-assumed-role).

 ```json
 {